MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 Once open, simply search for **MonoGame** in the top right search window (as shown above) and install the "MonoGame project templates".
 You now have the MonoGame templates installed ready to create new projects.

-## MonoGame Content Pipeline Tool
+## MonoGame Content Pipeline Tool (MGCB Editor)

-The content pipeline tool which was previously available inside the MonoGame installer is now published to the .NET tools library.
-To install the pipeline tool simply open a command prompt and run the following dotnet command (if you get an error, please ensure you have installed the .NETCore SDK listed above):
+The MGCB Editor which was previously available inside the MonoGame installer is now published to the .NET tools library.
+To install the MGCB Editor, simply open a command prompt and run the following dotnet command (if you get an error, please ensure you have installed the .NETCore SDK listed above):

 ```
-dotnet tool install -g dotnet-mgcb
+dotnet tool install -g dotnet-mgcb-editor
 ```

 > For development branches you will also need to include the version number in the command, e.g. 'dotnet tool install -g dotnet-mgcb-editor --version 3.8.0.1375-develop'

-Once installed, you also need to register the Pipeline tool with Visual Studio with the additional command from the command prompt:
+Once installed, you also need to register the MGCB Editor with Visual Studio with the additional command from the command prompt:

 ```
 mgcb-editor --register